Decluttering, cleaning up, organizing…

 I also find the drip approach helpful because I have a busy life, and it can be really disruptive to suddenly uproot long help habits.
 For instance, a couple years ago I read Marie Kondo’s Life Changing Magic of Tidying Up.
 I loved a lot about that book (I still recommend it for the way it helped me look differently at possessions).
 However, when I dove into that book headfirst, it created a huge upheaval in my life.
 I got rid of loads and loads of books and clothes and more – and yes, long term that was good, but it was also a tumultuous couple months integrating so many new thoughts about all the STUFF in my life.

 All that to say – I appreciate the slow drip approach because you still have profound realizations about yourself, but they feel more natural to incorporate into who you are.

 I am a month in and feeling excited for where this will lead this coming year.
 Feel free to grab a copy if this is the kind of shift you need this next year too.
-I would love to chat about this in the Bounceback Parenting League Facebook Group, come joins us over there if you’re up for that!

 You can find A Year to Clear on Amazon here, and if you’re curious about the lovely gray journal I have in the pictured above, it’s unlined and really beautiful to use (the spine is such that it stays open when you’re writing in it).
 It’s from Airship Notebooks and especially nice if you enjoy drawing too.